Roropey/CSI_Project/README.md

 This folder contains produced obja from the recreating program.

-## Test_Objects_low

-In this folder are obj model made to develop and test the implementation.

-## example
+## Test_Objects_low and example

-This folder contains the obj model used to test and measure the implementation.
+This 2 folder containsobj model used to develop, test and measure the implementation.
 Some version of the obj are modified (_bis version) to be watertight (no hole) and so may change the manifold level.

+## Precedent_version_test_program

+The precedent version and test of the programs valence_driven_decimater.py and reconstruction.py are stocked in this folder.

+## Elements_of_presentation

+This folder contains elements (like videos) related to the presentation done the 24/11/2023.